-Breast cancer screening services such as mammograms, can save lives.
-That’s why providing patients with information about the cost and accessibility of these scans is so important.
-Due to the Affordable Care Act (ACA), most health policies must cover certain elements of preventive care for women.
-That means no out-of-pocket costs as long as you stay within your provider network and qualify with your insurer.
-This is easy to ensure when you book your mammogram on Medmo.com.
+Breast cancer screening scans like mammograms can save lives—and that’s why it’s transparency about their cost and accessibility is so important.
+Under the Affordable Care Act, most health policies must cover certain elements of preventive care.
+That means there are no out-of-pocket costs as long as a patient qualifies with their insurer and stays in network.
+It’s easy to find an in-network provider when booking a mammogram or other scan on Medmo.com.

 What Is A Mammogram?